 Economic growth, Population, China’s One-Child policy, and Malthusian economics

 One erroneous belief, which survives because it is sounds more nuanced than Malthus’ most famous prediction but is still bolstered in part by some vaguely Malthusian ideas, is that a reduction in population size is a requirement for significant economic growth.
 This idea is more regularly made in defence of the one-child policy in China, which lasted 36 years.
 “China could not have pulled itself out of poverty without the one-child policy” so goes the conjecture.
 The issue is not one so simple as to say “you need to reduce population size to increase growth” or “more people means more economic growth”.
 Neither of those is true, nor would Malthus have said so.
 Statistics must be used properly and taken over an appropriate span of time for them to mean anything.
 The data, which we will come on to, shows us that great periods of growth can occur whether population growth increases or declines.
 Even worse than oversimplification, some non-economists go so far as to say that “a reduction in the growth of the population shows an increase in GDP per capita, which proves the reduction in population growth caused the economy to grow”.
-When concluding this by observing history, this is a classic misidentification of correlation as causation.
+Arriving at this conclusion is a classic misidentification of correlation as causation.
 It is simply a mistake in reading statistics: even if GDP were exactly the same in years 1 and 2, and by definition the economy had not grown at all, GDP per capita would still increase if you shrank the population.
 That is to say, by altering the size of the population, GDP per capita can increase for a stagnant or shrinking economy.
 Conversely, a country’s GDP could increase, but if the population grew faster, then GDP per capita would fall despite a growing economy.
 The correlation of population growth and economic growth should not be confused with causation.

 The rates in population and economic growth around the world in different countries can be attributed to many factors.
 In the 20th century the 2nd world war is one of the most significant factors.
 For example, an economic and population boom followed immediately after the war years in Germany, known as the Wirtschaftswunder (economic miracle) or the Miracle on the Rhine, due to the economically liberal policies pursued by the Minister of Economics, Ludwig Erhard.
 Since it is a buck to the longer-view trend and to European policy, which is generally highly regulated, it is no surprise that growth rates reduced after that boom and are lower now than then.
 Obviously, perpetual population decline cannot coexist with a growing economy because you require people for them to be productive.
 No people, no economy.
 A trend of declining population and an expanding economy can exist, temporarily.
 To examine whether restrictive population control is required for significant growth in the economy, we would need to see reduced populations reliably causing an increase in economic growth across several countries, and expanding populations slowing economic progress, over significant spans of time.